Ethnic Studies (ETHS)

 ETHS 153 F Chicana/o and Latina/o Contemporary Issues (formerly ETHS 142 F) 3 Units

 54 hours lecture per term.
 This course focuses on the contemporary issues, major characteristics, and significant contributions of Chicana/o and Latina/o communities in the United States.
 An interdisciplinary approach will be used to examine areas including, but not limited to, art and culture, education, law, politics, religion, economics, and the family.
-This course fulfills the Multicultural Education requirement for graduation.
 (Degree Credit) (CSU) (UC) AA GE, CSU GE, IGETC

 ETHS 153HF Honors Chicana/o and Latina/o Contemporary Issues 3 Units